 A PIP is the right tool when a sales rep shows a pattern of significant underperformance that hasn't improved with regular coaching and feedback.
 This isn't for a rep who had one bad month or is still ramping up.
 It’s for situations where there are ongoing problems backed by clear data, such as consistently missing sales quotas, low activity levels, or poor conversion rates over several quarters.
 Before starting a PIP, you should have already had multiple informal conversations and coaching sessions.
 When those efforts don't lead to the necessary improvements, a formal PIP becomes the next logical step to address the performance gap head-on.

-What Makes a Sales PIP Effective?
+What Does a Good Sales PIP Look Like?

 A truly effective sales PIP is more than just a paper trail.
 It’s a structured, supportive, and transparent roadmap designed to get a team member back on track.
 When done right, it’s not a precursor to termination but a genuine opportunity for recovery and growth.
 The difference between a PIP that works and one that doesn't comes down to a few critical components.
 It’s about moving from ambiguity to absolute clarity.